Best Wimbledon Betting Sites: How to Bet on Wimbledon

 Back Big Servers

-• Sportsbooks will have cottoned on to most of the big servers but keep an eye out for those players who hold serve regularly particularly during the grass-court season.
-You don’t have to go too far back to find the likes of Dustin Brown, Gilles Muller and Sam Querrey springing surprises against the biggest names.
+Tennis sportsbooks will have cottoned on to most of the big servers, but keep an eye out for those players who hold serve regularly, particularly during the grass-court season.
+You don’t have to go too far back to find the likes of Dustin Brown, Gilles Muller, and Sam Querrey springing surprises against the biggest names.

-• Betting on the likelihood of a tiebreak may be worthwhile although, again, the sportsbooks may offer prohibitive odds if there are two serving behemoths up against each other.
+Betting on the likelihood of a tiebreak may be worthwhile, although, again, sportsbooks may offer prohibitive odds if there are two serving behemoths up against each other.
 Backing a big-serving underdog to win a set 7-6 can also be profitable.

 Grass Suits Some Players Better

-• While grass is now a surface for almost all types of players, there are some who have never performed well on it.
+While grass is now a surface for almost all types of players, some have never performed well on it.
 Even those who do, starting with 1966 Wimbledon champion Manuel Santana, have uttered variations of “Grass is just for cows.”

-• Stan Wawrinka has won all three other Grand Slams and is a fine all-round player but has never been beyond the quarter-finals at Wimbledon.
+Stan Wawrinka has won all three other Grand Slams and is a fine all-round player but has never been beyond the quarter-finals at Wimbledon.
 Clay-court grinders are also still disadvantaged.
-Rafael Nadal could only make and win the final at the height of his career, while he found success at the Australian and US Opens through his career.
+Rafael Nadal could only make it and win the final at the height of his career, while he found success at the Australian and US Opens throughout his career.

-• In-play betting adds an extra dimension to tennis.
-If a player is dominating on serve, you can bet on them to keep that going in subsequent games and sets.
+Live betting adds an extra dimension to tennis.
+If a player dominates on serve, you can bet on them to keep that going in subsequent games and sets.
 Similarly, if a returner starts to read the serve well, you can bet accordingly.

-• The same goes for outright betting.
-If you like the look of a certain player, you can back them to go far in the tournament with some bookies even offering outright odds while matches are in progress.
+The same goes for outright betting.
+If you like the look of a certain player, you can back them to go far in the tournament, with some live betting sites even offering outright odds while matches are in progress.

 Popular Wimbledon Betting Choices